chocolatey/choco-wiki/Installation.md

 # Installing Chocolatey
 There are a few ways to install chocolatey.
 Chocolatey exists as a [nuget package](http://nuget.org/list/packages/chocolatey) so virtually any way you can get a nuget package, you have the opportunity to then install it.

 If you have Visual Studio 2010 and the NuGet extension installed, perhaps the quickest method is to use NuGet Package Manager.
 Three commands in succession and you are done.
-See it below.
+See below.

 ## PowerShell
 This is the easiest method.
 Open a powershell command line and run the following: